If you’ve ever attempted meal planning on a budget, you know that it can be tricky at first.

 And if definitely does not mean that you will have no flexibility in what you cook each day, especially when your day doesn’t go as planned.

-The main benefit for me is that having a plan reduces my stress tremendously, allows me to only make one trip to the grocery store each week (or less), and saves us money that likely would have been spent on fast food if I hadn’t planned ahead.
+- It saves us money that likely would have been spent on fast food if I hadn’t planned ahead.

 Convinced that you should give meal planning a try?
-I thought so!

 So I’m going to lay out exactly how to create a simple, no-frills weekly meal plan.